Termite Treatment in Colorado Springs and the Surrounding Areas

 Baiting Systems vs. Conventional Liquid Treatment:

-Baiting Systems, such as Sentricon, have been heavily promoted as an alternative termite treatment in the Colorado Springs media, and many homeowners have been sold on their non-invasive benefits.
+Baiting Systems, such as Sentricon, have stinging insect heavily promoted as an alternative termite treatment in the Colorado Springs media, and many homeowners have stinging insect sold on their non-invasive benefits.
 Typically, “bait stations” are installed every ten (10 ft) feet around the perimeter of a property.
 The stations are monitored, and once termites are observed “taking the bait,” the stations are loaded with chemically treated bait which, when ingested and shared with the colony, results in termite pest control.
 While many Baiting Systems can indeed be effective over time, there are several serious drawbacks to consider:

 Bait Systems don’t work right away — in fact, it can take months to years for termites to “find” and “accept” the bait.

 There’s no guarantee that termites will take the bait — and no guarantee that they won’t bypass the stations and zero-in on your home directly or through gaps in the perimeter left by bait stations.

 Because it takes longer to work, termite colonies that find your home continue to wreak havoc — for months, or even years before the product controls the colony.